wiksla/f5-bigip-journeys-app/README.md

 ### Code contribution

-If you wish to contribute please contact with: p.purc@f5.com to get CLA document.
+If you wish to contribute, please contact: p.purc@f5.com to get a CLA document.
 The below section explains why.

 #### F5 Networks Contributor License Agreement